Recipe for Greek Chicken Souvlaki

 To the west of Provence is a destination not as well known, but no less beautiful.
 The Languedoc is a more rural part of France, and offers stunning vistas and charming villages, as well as plenty of fresh air.
 As for the food, it is, simply put, wonderful, and rich in tradition.

-Chef Stéphane plays not only host, but also instructor in the kitchen.
 One such dish you may make during a culinary vacation to Languedoc includes blanquette de veau, which is a French veal ragout that originally hails from Burgundy.
-The term ‘en blanquette’ actually means that both the veal and butter is not browned!
-Rather, it means that the white meat ragout is cooked in either a white stock, or water that has been flavored with aromatics.
+The term ‘en blanquette’ actually means that the dish is a white meat that is cooked in either a white stock, or water that has been flavored with aromatics.
 Although this particular recipe calls for lightly browning the veal, in some blanquette recipes the meat is blanched and then simmered, making the dish even lighter in color.

-So how is the sauce made then precisely?
-While this is better seen and experienced firsthand in the kitchen – during our French Gastronomy in the Parc des Cevennes culinary vacation — the sauce is made with a clear roux using cream and egg yolks, as below.
+So how is the sauce made precisely?
+While this is better seen and experienced firsthand in the kitchen – during one of our cooking vacations in France – the sauce is made either with a light roux or by using cream and egg yolks, as below.

 1. Prep some of the ingredients: Cut the veal into two-inch cubes, stick the onion with a clove, and then tie together the celery, thyme, bay, and parsley.

 2. Start cooking!
 Melt three tablespoons of butter with oil in a dutch oven or casserole pan.
-Once warm, add the veal, and brown all sides.
+Once warm, add the veal, and brown lightly on all sides.